minasgull/minasgull/README.md

 I’m Serhii Teroshyn and i really appriciate your interest to my page 😉

-It doesn't matter why you came here just feel free to check any public content and ask any questions you have 👌 Enjoy your time 😎
+It doesn't matter why you came here just feel free to check any public content and ask any questions you have 👌

+Enjoy your time here 😎

 ## A little about myself